Robert Adams (sailor): Freedom

 After trading for Adams, the British consul Dupuis took him first to Agadir, then to Mogador, where Adams stayed for nearly seven months.
 He first appeared in the historical record here, with the date October 6, 1813.
 He was sent north to Tangier to the American Consul-General, James Simpson.

-After this, Adams sailed to Cadiz, Spain, where he hoped to connect with a ship headed for the United States.
+After this, Adams sailed to Cádiz, Spain, where he hoped to connect with a ship headed for the United States.
 Unfortunately, he arrived two days late.
 He recounted his story to the American Samuel A. Storrow, who published this "Cadiz Narrative" in 1817.

 Subsequently, Adams went to Gibraltar, where he was able to travel by ship to Holyhead on the Isle of Anglesey, Wales.
 Adams later ended up in London, where he survived as a beggar.

-In November 1815, Adams was sought out by Simon Cock of the Company of Merchants Trading to Africa, who had been led to him by a traveler who recognized Adams from Cadiz.
+In November 1815, Adams was sought out by Simon Cock of the Company of Merchants Trading to Africa, who had been led to him by a traveler who recognized Adams from Cádiz.
 Intrigued by the prospect of speaking to someone who had been to Timbuktu, Cock brought Adams to the company's office.
 There, Adams agreed to recount his story in exchange for finances and security to travel home to New York.
 Cock and company questioned Adams and assembled a narrative of this account; it was published as The Narrative of Robert Adams in 1816.